 The central cooling plant works on the basis of two separate procedures.
 In the absorption chillers, district heat from the nearby thermal power station HKW Mitte is transformed into cold.
 Compression refrigeration machines use electricity produced by regenerative means to electrically generate cold.

 The central cooling system is developed in harmony with the district for more than 20 years.
 Today, it supplies around one million square metres of space – including 12,000 offices and over 1,000 apartments - with cool air.
 Among its recipients are the Sony Center, the Federal Ministry for the Environment and the Berlin House of Representatives.

 Most apartments in Buch are heated with district heating.

 The Berlin-Buch CHP plant’s traditional site is continuously developing along with the district where it is located.
 In 2005, the site received a new cogeneration plant.
 The Buch thermal power station also uses waste heat emitted by the Schwanebeck landfill through its activities to convert landfill gas into electricity.
 This waste heat is then conducted along a 3-kilometre pipe to cover 20 per cent of the Buch heating network’s heating demand.
 The 25 kilometre long local heating network supplies the Helios clinics, about 10,000 apartments and 50 companies on the Campus Buch.

 These measures led to the thermal power station achieving a certified primary energy factor of 0.45.

-In 2007 and 2016, decommissioned oil tanks were repurposed for use as heat accumulators, with the aim of optimising heat generation and flexible electricity generation.
+In 2007 and 2016, decommissioned oil tanks were repurposed for use as heat accumulators.
+They optimise heat production and make electricity production more flexible.
 Both heat accumulators were designed to serve as hybrid accumulators, which means they are able to be integrated into any future cooling networks.
 In 2017, a power-to-heat plant with a capacity of 5 megawatt and a 4,000 cubic meter hybrid heat accumulator were commissioned.
 These allow excess electricity from renewable energies, e.g. from wind turbines in Brandenburg, to be incorporated into the local heat supply.
 These measures led to the thermal power station achieving a certified primary energy factor of 0.47.

 Berlin’s Buch district has set itself the objective of becoming climate-neutral.